A/N: Ahem. This chapter became ridiculously long. It's not beta-read, so proceed at your own risk…

 Harry shrugged.
 They resumed walking along the forest edge.

 "You're still called the Chosen One you know."
 He frowned.
 "Again, I should say.
-Ever since you returned from the hospital."
+Since... the hospital."

 Harry threw him an incredulous look.